 Yoda begins by burning the sacred Jedi texts.
 “You must unlearn what you have learned.”
 I had many habits from years of playing without a proper mental focus.
 Some proper practice would cure these habits.
 Then Luke explains how he has failed and won’t make the same mistake again.
 Yoda explains that “The greatest teacher, failure is.” and conveniences Luke to “Pass on what you have learned.”
 Especially the failures.
 The idea of the Jedi horn player began to form as I imagined what the perfect musician might be like.

 A Musical Jedi

 I keep an image of the musical Jedi in my imagination as I strive to master the horn.
-One who has learned to quiet the mind and just play, no longer having to make the mind sing, but singing from the heart.
+One who has learned to quiet the mind and just play, no longer having to make the mind sing but singing from the heart.
 One who looks at a page of music and hears it vividly, from within, as if it were actually playing.
-A musician who has taken the time to eliminate any bad habits from the past, and worries about any future challenges.
-One who is unattached to the results and sure that they will be wonderful.
-A Jedi Musician that can get out of the way, get over the self, and just play music.
+A musician who has taken the time to eliminate any bad habits from the past and worries about any future challenges.
+One who is unattached to the results and sure they will be wonderful.
+A Jedi Musician that can get out of the way get over the self, and just play music.

-At some point, you take all of what you know and realize these tales, or tails you’ve been chasing are there for you to free your mind.
-When you realize that the freedom from the mind isn’t just the key to playing music but it is freedom from suffering you are extremely motivated to have the discipline it takes to achieve this stillness.
-Thoughts don’t stop but they pass like clouds, unnoticed.
-You can use the mind when needed but your higher intelligence comes from the heart.
-When you sing from your heart, there is no stopping the flow and your sound will penetrate deeply into your audience.
+At some point, you take all of what you know and realize these tales, or tails you’ve been chasing, are there for you to free your mind.
+When you realize that freedom from the mind isn’t just the key to playing music, but it is freedom from suffering, you are highly motivated to have the discipline it takes to achieve this stillness.
+Thoughts don’t stop, but they pass like clouds, unnoticed.
+You can use the mind when needed, but your higher intelligence comes from the heart.
+When you sing from your heart, there is no stopping the flow, and your sound will penetrate deeply into your audience.

 A Belated Birthday Present